elnezah/ngx-translate-app/README.md

 # NgxTranslateApp

-NgxTranslateApp is an editor for the language json files from ngx-translate (https://github.com/ngx-translate/).
-It's a simple yet functional tool that eases viewing and editing the content of the json files.
+NgxTranslateApp is an editor for the language json files from [ngx-translate](http://www.ngx-translate.com/), which is a very popular internationalization library for Angular well supported in [Ionic](https://ionicframework.com/).

+NgxTranslateApp is a simple yet functional tool that eases viewing and editing the content of the json files.
 It is an Angular 9 web app with no backend, all happens in your computer.

 You can try it here: https://elnezah.github.io/ngx-translate-app/